Generating Multivariate Load States Using a Conditional Variational Autoencoder: Data Generation Mechanism

-To question the conventional (C)VAE assumption that omits the variation of output samples, in contrast, we investigate the model in which the parameters $\sigma'$ of the output noise distribution are co-optimized during training.
+In contrast, we investigate the model in which the parameters $\sigma'$ of the output noise distribution are co-optimized as a function of $z$ during training, as was recently also (independently) proposed in \cite{rybkin2021simple}.
 In addition, we explicitly add output noise $\epsilon \odot \sigma'(\Tilde{z},c)$ to the generated data.
 To compare the different approaches, the quality of the generated data is evaluated under all four combinations (Table~\ref{tab:strategies}): whether $\sigma'$ is co-optimized in the training stage (Auto $\sigma'$) or set to a fixed value (Fixed $\sigma'$); whether the noise $\epsilon \odot \sigma'(\Tilde{z},c)$ is added to the outputs (Noisy) or not (Noise free).